bbanyuls/KlubKluster/README.md

 - **KMeans Clustering**: Partition data into clusters based on the sum of squared Euclidean distances.
 - **Club Convergence**: Analyze convergence clubs using methodologies developed by Phillips and Sul.
 - **Index Klub**: Create a composite index from multiple variables and analyze convergence clubs.

+## Tutorial (Video)

+A simple video tutorial can be seen in the following [link](https://www.youtube.com/watch?v=4AAVf3vzgS4).
+It is 10 minutes long.
+In the near future will be updated to a shorter and clear version.